EUDAT-SLS/eudat_ols_aggregator/README.md

     One full harvesting run for the three repositories downloads information for approximately 15M concepts, this can take 48+ hours, so be patient.

+    For testing purposes, a number of options exist to limit the harvesting to specific repositories and/or resources,

+    **./retrieve.py --help**

+    lists the available program arguments.

 * **Files**:

     * **Configuration:**